MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-21-preventing-accidental-internet-exposure-of-aws-resources.md

 Sending huge amounts of data through a NAT Gateway should be avoided anyway.
 [S3](https://docs.aws.amazon.com/vpc/latest/privatelink/vpc-endpoints-s3.html), [Splunk](https://www.splunk.com/en_us/blog/platform/announcing-aws-privatelink-support-on-splunk-cloud-platform.html), [Honeycomb](https://docs.honeycomb.io/integrations/aws/aws-privatelink/), and similar companies have VPC endpoints you can utilize to lower NAT Gateway data processing charges.

-### Option 2: Centralized Egress via PrivateLink / VPC Peering with Egress Filtering
+### Option 2: Centralized Egress via PrivateLink (or VPC Peering) with Egress Filtering

-VPC Peering or PrivateLink are mostly non-options.
+PrivateLink and VPC Peering are mostly non-options.
 See the [FAQ](#why-is-vpc-peering-not-a-straightforward-option) for more information.

 However, if you are will to do a lot of heavy lifting that is orthogonal to AWS primitives, you _can_ use these in combination with [Internet Egress Filtering](https://eng.lyft.com/internet-egress-filtering-of-services-at-lyft-72e99e29a4d9), to accomplish centralized egress.
 This is because the destination IP of outbound traffic won't be the Internet, but a private IP.